-The following table represents aggregate fees billed to the Company by Ernst & Young for the fiscal years ended December 31, 2015 and 2014.
+The following table represents aggregate fees billed to the Company by Ernst & Young for the fiscal years ended December 31, 2016 and 2015.
 All fees described below were pre-approved by the Audit Committee.

-Year I Year Ended December 31,
+Year Ended December 31,

-2015 2 014
+2016 2015

-(in thousands)
+(in thou usands)

-Audit Fees (1) \$ 722 \$ 604
+Audit Fees (1) \$ 377 \$ 722

-Audit-related Fees
+Audit-Related Fees -

-Tax Fees (2) 400
+Tax Fees (2) - 400

-All Other Fees
+All Other Fees -

-Total Fees \$ 1, 122 \$ 604
+Total Fees \$ 377 \$ 1,122

-(1) Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements, review of our registration statements on Form S-3 in connection with our May 2014, November 2014, and June 2015 public offerings, review of our registration statement on Form S-1 in connection with our October 2014 sale of stock by existing stockholders, and related services.
+(1)Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements, review of our registration statements on Form S-3 in connection with our June 2015 public offering, and related services.

-(2) Tax fees consist of various tax compliance and consultation services, including fees relating to potential international expansion of the Company.
+(2)Tax fees consist of various tax compliance and consultation services, including fees relating to potential international expansion of the Company.